-A paradigm shift is occurring in healthcare as consumers are both increasingly informed and costconscious.
+A paradigm shift is occurring in healthcare as consumers are both increasingly informed and cost-conscious.
 We believe that allowing people to transact using more information than ever before will help Americans consume healthcare more efficiently.
 This can be accomplished by providing a healthcare platform that allows consumers to search a broad range of choices and offerings, discover what is best for them, transact based on their preferences, and receive the best price while doing so.

-We believe this market opportunity is substantial and estimate the total addressable market ("TAM") for our current solutions to be approximately \$800 billion.
-This includes a \$524 billion prescription opportunity, inclusive of prescriptions that are written but not filled, a \$30 billion pharmaceutical manufacturer solutions opportunity and a \$250 billion telehealth opportunity.
+We believe this market opportunity is substantial and estimate the total addressable market ("TAM") for our current solutions to be approximately \$800.0 billion.
+This includes a \$524.0 billion prescription opportunity, inclusive of prescriptions that are written but not filled, a \$30.0 billion pharma manufacturer solutions opportunity and a \$250.0 billion telehealth opportunity.